Thunder God Vine & Autoimmunity

 Warnings regarding the botanical (herb)

 Beware as natural is not a synonym for safe in the case of Thunder God Vine: the plant is very dangerous.
 The natural botanical (herb) and the simple extracts of it (water and ethanol extracts from the root) were never used in medicine in China other than externally (poultices…) because they have a high toxicity.

 The powder extracts that you will find on internet in pouches or in capsules are not medicinal extract.
 They are water and ethanol extracts bought from whole seller Chinese Alibaba website 10 to 50 USD a Kg.
 These extracts have a known toxicity on the liver and kidney.
 Moreover they are not normalized and there is no way to know the dosage as it was never medicine in the first place.
 So this also means that beyond toxicity there is an overdosing risk.

-This is the main reason why Thunder God Vine has such a bad reputation in the Western world.
+This is possibly the reason why Thunder God Vine has not a good reputation in the Western world.
 All that is given to read about it is always referring to the natural herb and the simple extracts of it.

-Learn about the different types of extracts here Learn > The extracts.
+Learn more about the different types of existing extracts here Where to buy Thunder God Vine.